 Considering the UK has the 5th biggest economy on the planet, it comes as a bit of a surprise that UK salaries don’t even make the overall top 10 list.

 In fact, the UK is only the 12th highest overall.
 If you like a side of money with your mountain air, then Switzerland comes out on top, with a huge wage bill £2,269,365.28 total across all featured jobs.
+You can browse some of Switzerland’s largest employers over at Glassdoor.

 5. Countries With The Highest and Lowest Salaries Across All Jobs